abdullaalshahariar/SUST_final/README.md

 - year trend
 - Eid or normal context

 It can learn that Eid volume is normally high without requiring you to manually write many complex rules.
+We used `backend/scripts/agent_monthly_history.csv` dataset for training the model.

 ## Project Structure
 ```